covaena/covaena.github.io/about.md

 Despite my apparent addiction to technology, I hold a special place in my heart for vintage (or mechanical, non-electronic) things: film cameras, fountain pens, mechanical watches, and <sub><sup>(half jokingly)</sup></sub> internal combustion engines.

-Oh it also probably goes without saying I used to play a fair amount of video games; _formerly_ I was a high-level Tetris player (~ Top 1000 globally), as well as not being too shabby in StarCraft (diamond rank).
+Oh it also probably goes without saying I used to play a fair amount of video games; _formerly_ I was a high-level Tetris player (Top 1000 globally), as well as not being too shabby in StarCraft (Diamond 3).
 While I've more or less recovered from the addiction because of the Oxford workload and leaving my PC at home, I suspect that might change over the Summer...

 Here are some links to find me elsewhere on the internet:
 - Steam: [covaena](https://steamcommunity.com/id/covaena/)